ukmook/qUark/Mav-To-MSP/README.md

 ![QNU](/Mav-To-MSP/Images/MP_Sitl.png)

-Now mission planner is sending flight data to the Arduino board navigate to Mission Planner Data window and press on action tab lower left, press arm/disarm (Blue) select Takeoff from the drop down (Red) and setmode (Green) this will start the simulation and you can view the OSD in the goggles.
+Now mission planner is sending flight data to the Arduino board.
+Navigate to Mission Planner Data window and press on action tab lower left, press arm/disarm (Blue) select Takeoff from the drop down (Red) and setmode (Green) this will start the simulation and you can view the OSD in the goggles.

 ![QNU](/Mav-To-MSP/Images/MP1.png)